janekhuong/audit-script/README.md

    - `<command>`: Specifies the operation to perform: fillExecs or fillTransactions
    - `<data.pdf>`: Path to the input PDF file containing the data
-   - `<spreadsheet.xlsx>`: Path to the Excel spreadsheet to be populated
+   - `<spreadsheet.xlsx>`: Path to the Excel spreadsheet to be populated (format must be the same as "audit.xlsx")

 2. The script will:
    - Convert the PDF to CSV